OSGeo/OSGeoLive-doc/overview/52nWPS_overview.rst

 	* AsciiGrid

 A browser based demo client is also included with test request.
-This democlient (see screenshot below) has a predefined request which can be easily send to the server.
+This demo client (see screenshot below) has a predefined request which can be easily send to the server.

 .. image:: images/screenshots/1024x768/52n_test_client.png
   :scale: 50 %